MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/prod-env.md

 ## Disable Service Manager connectors in the production environment

-Use the following procedure to disable the Service Manager connectors in the production environment.
+Use the following procedure to disable the Service Manager connectors in the production environment:

 1. In the Service Manager console, select **Administration**.
 2. In the **Administration** pane, expand **Administration**, and select **Connectors**.